moemen95/Pytorch-Project-Template/README.md

 1) We started by DCGAN, adding its custom configs into the json file.
 DCGAN has both generator and discriminator model so it doesn't have a single model file.
 2) Then, we added CondenseNet, where it was necessary to create a custom blocks folder inside the models folder to include the definitions for custom layers within the model.
 3) After that, we added the DQN project, where all the classes related to the environment have been added to the utils.
 We also added the action selection and model optimization into the training agent.
+4) ERFNet was the last example to join the template; agent, model and utils have been added to their folders with no conflicts.

 This is to ensure that our proposed project structure is compatible with different problems and can handle all the variations related to any of them.